resolve109/study-aws-sa/aws-study-guide.md

   - Permissions associated with this role control function's access to AWS resources
   - Best practice is to grant only necessary permissions following principle of least privilege
   - Can be configured with permissions to decrypt data using AWS KMS keys
+- **Accessing On-Premises Resources**:
+  - Configure Lambda to run in a private subnet of your VPC
+  - Ensure proper route via AWS Direct Connect or Site-to-Site VPN
+  - Assign appropriate security groups/NACLs so Lambda can communicate with on-prem resources

 ### AWS DataSync
 - **Primary Use**: